To Fight Pandemic, Pentagon Bans Domestic Travel For Military, Civilian Workers

 "Most states have been impacted, but most only have a few cases," Nancy Messonnier of the CDC explained in a recorded statement.
 "And it is still only a few states that have most of the cases and have sustained community spread."

-In a statement issued Friday, Apple joined the chorus of government agencies and businesses announcing sweeping changes to combat the virus' spread, saying that it plans to temporarily close all of its retail stores outside China through at least March 27.
-At the same time, the company guaranteed pay for its hourly workers as usual, and says it has expanded its leave policies to support employees affected by COVID-19.
+In a statement issued Friday, Apple joined the chorus of government agencies and businesses announcing sweeping changes to combat the virus's spread, saying that it plans to temporarily close all of its retail stores outside China through at least March 27.
+At the same time, the company guaranteed pay for its hourly workers and says it has expanded its leave policies to support employees affected by COVID-19.

 "There is no mistaking the challenge of this moment," CEO Tim Cook said in the announcement.
 "And yet," he added, "I have been inspired by the humanity and determination I have seen from all corners of our global community."

-Evidence of this solidarity was to be found in Italy — the hardest hit country outside of mainland China, where the virus traces its epicenter.
+Evidence of this solidarity was to be found in Italy — the hardest-hit country outside of mainland China, where the virus traces its epicenter.
 More than 1,200 people have died of COVID-19 in Italy, where hospitals have been overwhelmed by the number of cases and leaders have imposed travel restrictions on the entire country.

-Still, the pandemic has not prevented Italians from singing — even if, for the sake of tamping down on the virus' spread, they have to maintain their physical distance while doing so.
+Still, the pandemic has not prevented Italians from singing — even if, for the sake of tamping down on the virus's spread, they have to maintain their physical distance while doing so.
 Social media on Friday was awash with videos of people who stepped out onto their balconies, looked around at their neighbors and joined one another in song.

 Since the 1.5 years I’ve been living in this neighbourhood, this is the most vibrant I have seen this street! #Covid19italia #coronavirusitalia #litaliachiamo #flashmob pic.twitter.com/bdKgV68Chu— Yemi Adeyeye (@yemi_adeyeye) March 13, 2020